GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 ## Be the Designer with a bigger toolbox

-An advanatage to these F/LOS tools is that since they use file types that are built on open standards, and that are often just specialty versions of XML files, they are just text files! they can relaly easily be tracked and shared with tools that make a workflow of collaborating, sharing, etc. easy.
+An advanatage to F/LOS tools is that since they use file types that are built on open standards, and that are often just specialty versions of XML files, they are just text files! they can relaly easily be tracked and shared with tools that make a workflow of collaborating, sharing, etc. easy.

+Advantage to F/LOS ideals in creating oppositional model useful for critiquing our mainstream culture.
+By choosing to use this surreal set of softwares (linux, scribus etc.) a designer is specifically saying "I am not using the same comptuer or software as you."

+In terms of sharability.

+Is it important that the source is shareable or is it important that the spirit is embraced?
+F/LOS delivers uses file formats that are easier to port across a range of systems and tools (SVG, XML).
 What do you see out there when you look for open source design?
 Fonts, Icons, Templates, Frameworks.
 Is this what F/LOS design means?
 Is that all that's possible?

-Is it important that the source is shareable or is it important that the spirit is embraced?

 We get the internet, we've got version control, we're into the mindset of transparent and sharing, etc. Is that enogh? how does that make design/designing better? what does that do other than help on individual, creative levels?

 --------------------------------------------------------------------------------